venoajie/librarian/README.md

 - **Docker Compose Integration:** A `docker-compose.yml` is provided for streamlined local development and testing, now using reliable named volumes.
 - **Operational Runbook:** This README now serves as a comprehensive guide for deployment, monitoring, and troubleshooting.

+## Performance & Deployment Notes

+### CPU-Only Inference

+The official Docker image for the Librarian service is deliberately built with a **CPU-only version of PyTorch**.
+This is an architectural decision to optimize for:

+*   **Smaller Image Size:** Reduces storage costs and speeds up deployment.
+*   **Lower Operational Cost:** The service can be run on standard, cost-effective CPU instances without the need for expensive GPU hardware.

+The service is designed for efficient CPU-based inference for embedding and search operations.
+When provisioning resources, you do not need to consider GPU availability.

 ## Deployment & Operations

 ### Environment Variables